 Major Requirements: Students must complete ten courses to satisfy the requirements for a major in Film and Media Culture.
 Before declaring a Film and Media Culture major, the student must have completed or be currently enrolled in one of the basic core courses.
 Those courses are as follows:

-Basic Core Course Requirements: FMMC 0101 Aesthetics of the Moving Image, FMMC 0102 Film History, FMMC 0104 TV and American Culture, one production course - either FMMC 0105 Sight and Sound or FMMC 0106 Writing for the Screen I. The basic core courses must be completed by the end of the junior year.
+Basic Core Course Requirements: FMMC 0101 Aesthetics of the Moving Image; FMMC 0102 Film History; FMMC 0104 TV and American Culture; and one production course - either FMMC 0105 Sight and Sound or FMMC 0106 Writing for the Screen I. The basic core courses must be completed by the end of the junior year.

 Minor: Three required courses - FMMC 0101 Aesthetics of the Moving Image, FMMC 0102 Film History, FMMC 0104 TV and American Culture.
 In addition, minors must take three additional courses that are listed or cross-listed as FMMC.
 At least one of the three electives must be at the 0300 or 0400-level.
 Only one of the three electives may be from the production/screenwriting area.

 Joint Major: The joint major with FMMC is a combination of two disciplines, culminating in a joint senior project; the plan for joint majors is negotiated between the student and the two departments in which the joint program of study is pursued at the time of declaring the joint major.
 The senior project must combine aspects of both majors and in most cases will require approval, supervision, and evaluation from either departments or programs.
 The Film and Media Culture part of the joint major requires a minimum of seven courses, including the FMMC core requirements, FMMC 0700 Film and Media Senior Tutorial, and any courses required or appropriate prior to undertaking the joint senior project.FMMC supports concentrations in American Studies and Environmental Studies, as detailed on their respective pages.